MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 # Onboard devices to Microsoft Defender for Business

-With Defender for Business, you have several options to choose from for onboarding your company's devices.
-This article walks you through these options and provides an overview of how onboarding works.
+Onboard your business devices to protect them right away.
+You can choose from several options to onboard your company's devices.
+This article walks you through your options and describes how onboarding works.

 ## What to do